sandeep12vish/system-administration/README.md

 # system-administration

-## Patch Management process for the OS
+## Linux Patch Management process for the OS
-Lunix Patch Management

 ### 1: It's requires root privileges-
 		$sudo su-
 ### 2. Need to check all packages in the OS